 A major Japanese study found that KNDy neurons are critical for controlling ovarian function in mammals.
 It can be a road to creating infertility remedies.

-Gonadotropins are all hormones released by the anterior pituitary to stimulate the gonads, or sex glands, to carry out their reproductive functions.
+Gonadotropins are all hormones released by the anterior pituitary to stimulate the gonads, or sex glands, to perform their reproductive functions.

 Gonadotropin-releasing hormone (GnRH) is essential for mammalian reproduction.

 In a healthy reproductive system, GnRH is produced by the brain.
 Statistics suggest that at least 25% of ovarian disorders it is due to the dysfunction of the brain mechanism that controls the release of gonadotropins.
 A type of reproductive disorder associated with the hypothalamus.

 The source of the GnRH pulse generator has been a mystery for decades to this day.

 In February 2020 a first study (on other components) opened a glimpse of new working methods.
 Now there is more clarity.

 Time a new search conducted by a Japanese collaboration between Nagoya University and the Okazaki National Institute of Physiological Sciences, published in the Proceedings of the National Academy of Sciences, changes the game.

 The study provides the first direct evidence that KNDy neurons generate GnRH discharges, and the lack of these inhibits fertility.

 In experiments on mice, the study also showed that saving just 20% of KNDy neurons is enough to restart GnRH and gonadotropin pulses, and restore fertility.